 Since 1990, Dr. Hickson’s research has focused on why families choose to file suit, why certain physicians attract a disproportionate share of claims and how to identify and intervene with high-risk physicians.
-His work has resulted in over 150 peer review articles and chapters; several educational initiatives to promote disclosure of medical errors and address behaviors that undermine a culture of safety; and the development of PARS (Patient Advocacy Reporting System), a program that uses unsolicited patient complaint data as the basis for tiered interventions on high-risk peer colleagues and has been implemented in more than 70 hospitals and health systems nationwide.
+His work has resulted in over 170 peer review articles and chapters; educational initiatives to promote disclosure of medical errors and address behaviors that undermine a culture of safety; and the development of PARS® (Patient Advocacy Reporting System) and CORSsm (Coworker Observation Reporting System), programs that use unsolicited patient and coworker complaint data as the basis for tiered interventions on high-risk clinicians.
+The PARS® and CORSsm programs have been implemented in more than 170 hospitals and health systems in the US.

-Dr. Hickson received a BS from the University of Georgia and MD from Tulane University School of Medicine.
-He completed his pediatric residency and a fellowship in General Academic Pediatrics at Vanderbilt Children’s Hospital.
+Dr. Hickson received a BS from the University of Georgia and MD from Tulane University School of Medicine and completed his pediatric residency and a fellowship in General Academic Pediatrics at Vanderbilt Children’s Hospital.